awinterstein/zola-theme-project-portfolio/README.md

 As soon as `build_search_index` is enabled, the search indices are created for all languages that have this variable enabled in their section in the `config.toml` and the search bar is shown in the navbar of the website.

-Just be aware, that you need to add a [Lunr Languages](https://github.com/MihaiValentin/lunr-languages) file to your `static` directory, if you ae using other languages than English and German.
-See the corresponding repository for the [`min` files](https://github.com/MihaiValentin/lunr-languages/tree/master/min).
+Just be aware, that you need to add an [Elasticlunr.js](http://elasticlunr.com/)-compatible [Lunr Languages](https://github.com/weixsong/lunr-languages) file to your `static` directory, if you are using other languages than English and German.
+See the corresponding repository for the [`min` files](https://github.com/weixsong/lunr-languages/tree/master/min).
 Feel free to add support for your languages to the theme as well, via a pull-request.

 ### Navbar